Originally published November 14, 2019

 What Can You Do If You've Failed?

 Amazon’s rules say you get one chance.
 [Anguished wails from the community]

-However, there are certain circumstances where you can still sell your products after rejection.
+However, there are certain circumstances where you can stil sell your products on amazon after rejection.
 We have investors, consultants, agencies and brand owner clients who can sell their products on the platform compliantly even after failing their first verification.